Townships Trail Complete Map

 9 Rue Speid, Sherbrooke QC J1M 819-564-0409 Website

 Housed in a stately and elegant heritage house, Uplands Cultural and Heritage Centre combines local history with cultural and artistic traditions.
-The centre is a unique establishment which offers: exhibitions of works by local and regional artists, concerts, workshops, guided tours, and more!
+The centre is a unique establishment which offers exhibits of works by local and regional artists, concerts, workshops, guided tours, and more!

 We hope to see you soon!